icopy-site/awesome/docs/awesome/free-for-dev.md

 ## Storage and Media Processing

+   * [image4.io](https://image4.io/) — Image upload, powerful manipulations, storage and delivery for websites and apps, with SDK's, integrations and migration tools.
+Free tier includes 25 credits.
+1 credit is equal to 1 GB of CDN usage, 1GB of storage or 1000 image transformations.
    * [cloudimage.com](https://cloudimage.com/) — Full image optimization and CDN service with 1500+ Points of Presence around the world.
 A variety of image resizing, compression, watermarking functions.
 Open source plugins for responsive images, 360 image making and image editing.
 Free monthly plan with 25GB of CDN traffic and 25GB of cache storage and unlimited transformations.
    * [cloudinary.com](https://cloudinary.com/) — Image upload, powerful manipulations, storage and delivery for sites and apps, with libraries for Ruby, Python, Java, PHP, Objective-C and more.
 Perpetual free tier includes 7,500 images/month, 2 GB storage, 5 GB bandwidth
    * [easyDB.io](https://easydb.io/) — one-click, hosted database provider.
 They provide a database for the programming language of your choice for development purposes.
 The DB is ephemeral and will be deleted after 24 or 72 hours on the free tier.